Geniussh/Geniussh/README.md

 - ⚡ Fun fact: ...
 -->

-### 👋 Hi, I’m Kelvin
+### 👋👋👋
-- 👀 Machine Learning, Robotics, Self-Driving
+- 🤖 Machine Learning, Robotics, Self-Driving
-- 🔭 Github contribution at Intel [here](https://github.com/s-kelvin)
+- 💼 Github contribution at Intel [here](https://github.com/s-kelvin)
-- 💞️ I’m going to the Robotics Institute at Carnegie Mellon as a graduate
+- 🎓 I’m going to the Robotics Institute at Carnegie Mellon as a graduate